Understanding Iceland Road Signs: Your Complete Guide

 An important one to note when driving around Iceland, gravel road signs indicate a change in the road surface that can affect your car’s response to the road.
 Iceland’s F-roads can be uneven with a loose surface.

 You’ll see a double sign with the top sign being a black exclamation mark in a yellow triangle bordered by red and the bottom sign showing a picture of a road with the words ‘malbik endar’, which means ‘asphalt ends’.
-It’s particularly important to pay attention to these traffic signs in iceland as the grip of your wheels will be affected by the change in road surface, which will, in turn, increase stopping distance.
+It’s particularly important to pay attention to these traffic signs in Iceland as the grip of your wheels will be affected by the change in road surface, which will, in turn, increase stopping distance.

 4x4 Road Signs